 C. The Ego Selects One or More Strategies by Random

 Regardless of the reasons for adopting the strategy, the antidote identifies the victim typology and faces the fear or trauma causing it.
-This means you can find the victim typology below and use it as a starting point, going from victim to survivor.
+It means you can find the victim typology below and use it as a starting point, going from victim to survivor.

 The best way to approach this is to review the typologies below and find those that seem familiar.
 Then look at your Enneagram Personality Profile to see if it lines up with either your dominant personality type or the type in the direction of disintegration.
 To do this, you must know your Enneagram type.

-Chances are the unhealthy coping strategies you are using are things you’ve picked by observing others use them.
+Chances are, the unhealthy coping strategies you are using are things you’ve picked by observing others use them.
 Your family history is the most likely source for learning about these mechanisms.
 However, you can pick them up from any social interaction.
 Even if the strategy doesn’t align with your personality type, you use it because it is familiar.

 Nine Unhealthy Coping Strategies